rackerlabs/support-how-to/content/cloud-servers/set-up-a-two-server-glusterfs-array.md

 3. Create the mount point, configure it in `/etc/fstab`, and then actually mount the GlusterFS volume.

 4. In `/etc/fstab`, add one special option: `_netdev`.
-This option tells Ubuntu that the filesystem resides on a device that requires network access, and to not mount it until the network has been enabled.
+This option tells Ubuntu that the file system resides on a device that requires network access, and to not mount it until the network has been enabled.

 ### Test it